Checkpoint Docs

 Best forMarketing, analyticsApplication integration

-For more advanced client-side detection with full event tracking, see the JavaScript Beacon.
+For more advanced client-side collection, see the JavaScript Beacon.

 Troubleshooting